eliediwa9/Financial-and-Data-Analysis/README.md

 # Financial-Planning-and-Analysis

 ## For new users:
 To open a file, you must first click on it.
-Then in the window, click view raw or downnload new file.
+Then in the window, click view raw or downnload raw file.

 ## NonameCo
 In this model, I examine the case of Noname co, an apparel retail company.